IBM/aspera-cli/README.md

 ```

 For file operation command (browse, delete), the ruby SSH client library `Net::SSH` is used and provides several options settable using option `ssh_options`.

-For a list of SSH client options, refer to the ruby documentation of [Net::SSH](http://net-ssh.github.io/net-ssh/Net/SSH.html).
+For a list of SSH client options, refer to the ruby documentation of [Net::SSH](http://net-ssh.github.io/net-ssh/Net/SSH.html#method-c-start).

+Some of the 50 available SSH options:

+- `verbose`
+- `use_agent`
+- `passphrase`

-By default the SSH library expect that a local ssh-agent is running.
+By default the SSH library will check if a local `ssh-agent` is running.

 On Linux, if you get an error message such as: